 The 2016 Ferrari F12tdf, 1-of-799 produced and showing 1,255 miles, hammered at $2,771,000.
 The track-focused variant of the F12 Berlinetta continues to command serious attention from collectors who recognize it as the most driver-oriented naturally aspirated front-engine Ferrari of its generation.

 Analog-era Ferraris closed out the week with continued strength across multiple price points.
-A 2008 Ferrari 430 Scuderia with the Carbon Package and 11,575 miles hammered at $676,000, while a 2014 Ferrari 458 Spider finished in Rosso Corsa with a Beige interior crossed the digital block at $415,000.
+A 2008 Ferrari 430 Scuderia with the Carbon Package and 11,575 miles hammered at $676,000, while a 2014 Ferrari 458 Spider finished in Rosso Corsa with a Beige interior crossed the digital block at $415,000, a new world auction record for a standard 458 Spider and well above the previous high of $381,000 set earlier this year.

 Porsche results spanned several generations of the German marque's most collectible models.
 The 2003 911 GT2 with the Mezger engine and 20,000 miles hammered at $326,000, and a 2007 911 GT3 with the same Mezger flat six in Carrara White crossed the digital block at $174,497.
 Two 1996 911 Turbos closed within days of each other, a 993 GT2 Tribute finished in Speed Yellow at $337,000, and an Arena Red example with 43,000 miles at $260,000.